ShivBuildsWebs/ShivBuildsWebs/README.md

 ### 🎮 Fun Facts
 - I was a three-time chess champion in school and city competitions.
-- I contributed an idea for an Indian food truck, which became successful.
+- I’ve also ventured into entrepreneurial ideas, like a successful Indian food truck business.